espressif/esp-idf/docs/en/api-guides/partition-tables.rst

 Type Field
 ~~~~~~~~~~

-Partition type field can be specified as ``app`` (0x00) or ``data`` (0x01).
-Or it can be a number 0-254 (or as hex 0x00-0xFE).
+Partition type field can be specified as a name or a number 0-254 (or as hex 0x00-0xFE).
 Types 0x00-0x3F are reserved for ESP-IDF core functions.

+- ``app`` (0x00),
+- ``data`` (0x01),
+- ``bootloader`` (0x02).
+By default, this partition is not included in any CSV partition table files because it is not required and does not impact the system's functionality.
+It is only useful for the bootloader OTA update.
+Even if this partition is not present in the CSV file, it is still possible to perform the OTA.
+Please note that if you specify this partition in the CSV file, its address and size must match Kconfigs,
+- ``partition_table`` (0x03),
-If your app needs to store data in a format not already supported by ESP-IDF, then please add a custom partition type value in the range 0x40-0xFE.
+- 0x40-0xFE are reserved for **custom partition types**.
+If your app needs to store data in a format not already supported by ESP-IDF, then use a value from this range.

 See :cpp:type:`esp_partition_type_t` for the enum definitions for ``app`` and ``data`` partitions.